-After completing our program, you will also be in a position to pursue other professional certifications, such as Certified Management Accountants (CMA), Certified Fraud Examiner (CFE), and Certified Internal Auditor (CIA), just name a few.
+After completing the accounting program at SUNY Plattsburgh, you will be in a position to pursue other professional certifications, such as Certified Management Accountants (CMA), Certified Fraud Examiner (CFE), and Certified Internal Auditor (CIA), as well as so many other related certifications.

 If you would like to find out more about the accounting program at SUNY Plattsburgh, please contact: